PrashanjeetH/Creator/README.md

 # Creator
 Create Django template using single line of command.
+Don't go through the same thing every time you create a new project, let "Creator" do it for you.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ![Star this repository](https://img.shields.io/github/stars/PrashanjeetH/Creator?style=social)